fouge/fouge.github.io/_posts/2020-04-20-IoT-knowledge-graph.md

 ### What makes me?

 After more than 5 years of building connected devices, I learned a lot.
-Freelancing is now giving me the opportunity to learn even more, in areas I didn't get the chance to work on.
+Freelancing is now allowing me to learn even more, in areas I didn't get the chance to work on.

 I colored the nodes differently based on what they are to me:

 - 💚 Ask me anything about it, I can respond to you.
 - 💙 I have backgrounds without being a complete expert.
 Ask me if you have projects involving those, I would be pleased to help! 🤓
 - 💛 I want to know more!
 I dedicate one day a week at making those yellow circles green.
 Please tell me you have a project for me!
 - ☑️ I won't dive into those in the near future.
 There are many others that I didn't write here.
-Internet of Things can be a huge playground, I don't wont to get lost.
+Internet of Things can be a huge playground, I don't want to get lost.

 In my quest to defining me as a unique person, making that graph gave me a better understanding of what I am capable of, and where I am willing to make progress.
 But that's not it.